marwan116/blog/pages/posts/flaky_tests.md

     assert result.year == 1990
 ```

 **tip** To help detect state pollution issues, you can use the [pytest-randomly](https://pypi.org/project/pytest-randomly/) plugin to run your tests in random order.
 This way, you can increase the likelihood of catching state pollution issues if you run your test suite multiple times with different random seeds.
+Worth pointing out another similar plugin [pytest-random-order](https://pypi.org/project/pytest-random-order/).

+Furthermore, using plugins that run your test suite in parallel like [pytest-xdist](https://pypi.org/project/pytest-xdist/) can help you catch state pollution issues.
+This is because running your test suite in parallel will not adhere to the order of your tests and will increase the likelihood of catching state pollution issues.

 #### Database state pollution